The Best Designs Come From One Prompt

 "Make them unique" turns attention into a penalty

 By Design 4, the model has burned through its defaults.
 The safe layouts, the safe palettes, the common component patterns are all in the rear-view mirror as forbidden territory.
-To satisfy the prompt, it's forced to explore lower-probability regions of its latent space, the parts of the training distribution it almost never visits when prompted cold.
+To satisfy the prompt, it's forced into lower-probability regions of its latent space, the parts of the training distribution it almost never visits when prompted cold.

 Latent space, projected to 2D